World Class Meat: What is Wagyu Beef?

 Most wagyu cattle are raised in southeast Japan.
 With the cool temperature, sparkly clean water, and the right fertile soil, this area provides an ideal environment to breed, raise, and feed the cattle.
 The diet these cattle are fed consists of soybeans, mineral water, and tofu, which is rationed at the farmer’s discretion to aid the meat’s fat content.
 It goes without saying, these animals are fed foods that contain ingredients that are organic and without any hormones or steroids.

 In addition to this custom diet, the farmers ensure that the cattle live a stress free, relaxed, and pampered lifestyle.
 In some farms, the caretakers also make sure to massage the cattle on a weekly basis to help increase the marbling of fat within the muscle fiber.
-In addition to the conditions the cattle are bred in mentioned above, there are rumors that some farmers actually give the cattle beer.
+In addition to the conditions the cattle are bred in mentioned above, there are rumours that some farmers actually give the cattle beer.
 Some even sing to the cows as they brush them and massage them.

 This begs the question, what exactly do these farming practices do for the meat in wagyu cattle that separates it from run of the mill beef cattle?
 In terms of cholesterol, wagyu has the lowest level of any meat, even boasting lower levels than fish and chicken.
 This is due to the high levels of monounsaturated fat, the same fat found in olive oil, fish, avocado, and almonds.
 The beef also has a higher concentration of essential fatty acids, and amino acids, which plays a substantial role in the flavor of the beef.